djones1117/Voice-agent/README.md

 - `DatabaseInstance` (Postgres) in private subnets
 - DB credentials generated/stored in Secrets Manager
 - ECS services granted permission to read DB secret
+- Would refactor postgres python wrapper class to connect to postgres using data api rather than a direct connection

 **5 IAM**
 - Task role with Bedrock invoke permissions + Secrets Manager read